-Cans for Change is a middle-grade fiction novel from the mind of author Lawrey Goodrick.
+Cans for Change is a middle-grade fiction novel aimed at 8-12 year olds and comes from the creative mind of author Lawrey Goodrick.
 The intelligent, heartwarming and bizarrely humorous plot follows the misadventures of learner-driver Daniel and his father on their quest through the streets of Brisbane to exchange empty containers for cash.
 The pair’s journey brings them face-to-face with Police officers, bullies, and packs of rabid recyclers over the course of its 34 pages.

 Goodrick constructs the characters with such depth and humour that it is impossible not to identify and sympathise with their actions and respective motivations as the plot develops.
 Themes of childhood development and identity are presented through the lens of a learner driver attempting to extract a serious driving lesson from his container-obsessed father throughout the book.
 Questions of conformity and acceptance are also prevalent and are resolved with a maturity and simplicity which separates the book from its contemporaries within the genre.